paluchi/Dex-metrics-plotter/metrics_plotter/README.project_documentation.md

 ```

 - metricsLoader
 - - This function receives and object containing the modifiers names and expect one of the declared posible values of each.
 Then request, parse and return data to reload the chart

 ###### Follow the next path to get an example

 ```ssh
 .\src\graphs\aprMA\AprMA.tsx
 ```

+---

+# ADD MORE DOCUMENTATION